 Wallace had no academic credentials to his name, but was self-taught.
 His early excursions with Henry Walter Bates (of Batesian mimicry fame) eventually led to the first exploration trip for the two young men to the Amazon River.
 It was in the Amazon that he honed his skills as an explorer based on his keen ability of observation, including patterns of distribution.
 For example, he noticed that the distribution of many animal species was confined to one side or the other of the rivers, even when the distance across seemed relatively short.
 His training as a land surveyor undoubtedly contributed to this first foray into biogeography.
 The distribution of species became one of the themes of his work, and he is sometimes considered the father of biogeography.
 While Wallace made significant collections over the four years along the Amazon and its tributaries, his published accounts from the Amazon expedition, while impressive, were restricted by the fact that his journey to England came close to ending his life.
 His collections and almost all of his notes were destroyed when the brig Helen caught fire after only four weeks on the Atlantic.
 After a little more than a week in life boats, the crew was rescued by the merchant vessel the Jordeson.
 It took another 6 weeks to reach England, during which time the crew suffered rough weather and a shortage of provisions.

 Wallace remained in England for a year and a half before setting out on his more famous journey to Southeast Asia and the Malay Archipelago, where he would remain for 8 years collecting birds and insects.
 Birds of Paradise were of particular interest to him, as they were to Europeans, so perhaps it was in part the premium remuneration he received for specimens of these remarkable birds that fueled that interest.
 It was here that his observations led him to the writing of several essays which were to change the course of scientific history.
 The first essay, “On the Law Which has Regulated the Introduction of New Species” generated little response from the scientific establishment.
 “On the Tendency of Varieties to Depart Indefinitely from the Original Type” was conceived and written over a few days while Wallace was suffering a severe malaria attack.
 He sent this essay to Charles Darwin for comment and to forward to the pre-eminent geologist of the day, Charles Lyell.
-To make a long story short, Wallace’s essay almost caused Darwin to abandon his work of 20 odd years, but he was convinced by Lyell, Thomas Huxley and Joseph Hooker convinced him to publish the shorter “On the Origin of Species” as we know it today.
+To make a long story short, Wallace’s essay almost caused Darwin to abandon his work of 20 odd years, but he was convinced by Lyell, Thomas Huxley and Joseph Hooker to publish the shorter “On the Origin of Species” as we know it today.

 After his return from the Malay Archipelago, Wallace was prominent in British science.
 Of particular interest was his relationship with Charles Darwin.
 Because of Darwin’s poor health the two rarely met, but they did correspond on a semiregular basis.
 One of the characteristics of Wallace was his humility, and he regularly downplayed his own role, referring to himself as “an amateur”.
 A passage in one of Darwin’s letters to Wallace is telling: